anaravit/anaravit/README.md

-## Naravit Vichathorn 👋
+# 👋 Naravit Vichathorn

-**Robotic Engineer**
+**`Robotic Engineer`**

 Hi, I'm a Robotic Engineer.
 I have a strong background in engineering software such as MATLAB, Simulink, and programing language such as Python and C++.
-I am well versed in Robotic tool box and library such as ROS2, Gazebo, CV2, and a little bit of Deep Learning/Image Classification.
+I am well versed in Robotic tool box and library such as ROS2, Gazebo, CV2, and a little bit of Deep Learning/ Image Classification.

+**`Mechanical Engineer`**

 I also have a background in Mechanical Engineering.
 Some of the designing and manufacturing tool that I have used are: SolidWorks, Solid CAM, SolidWork Finite Element Analysis (FEA).
 With expertise in rapid prototyping via 3D printing for testing and validation, alongside training in UCLA's machine shop for manufacturing, I excel in bringing products from concept to reality seamlessly.